ncatlab/nlab-content/pages/0/5/7/0/10750/content.md

 ##### Topological enrichment

-By general properties of the [[projective model structure on functors|projective model structure]] on [[topologically enriched functors]], this implies that the strict model category of structured spectra inherits the structure of an [[enriched model category]], enriched over the [[classical model structure on pointed topological spaces]].
-This proceeds verbatim as for sequential spectra ([part 1.1 -- Topological enrichement](Introduction+to+Stable+homotopy+theory+--+1-1#TopologicalEnrichment)), but for ease of reference we make it explicit.
+By the general properties of the [[projective model structure on functors|projective model structure]] on [[topologically enriched functors]], theorem \ref{StrictModelStructureOnDiagramSpectra} implies that the strict model category of structured spectra inherits the structure of an [[enriched model category]], enriched over the [[classical model structure on pointed topological spaces]].
+This proceeds verbatim as for sequential spectra (in _[part 1.1 -- Topological enrichement](Introduction+to+Stable+homotopy+theory+--+1-1#TopologicalEnrichment)_), but for ease of reference we here make it explicit again.

 +-- {: .num_defn #PushoutProductWithRespectToSmashTensoring}